parisni/mimic-omop-guidelines/03-result.md

 | Drugs                             |  % |
 | Notes                             |  % |

-remark all the error lign are deleted ( prescriptions, inputevents_mv, chartevents, procedureevents_mv, note)
+remark all the error rows are deleted ( prescriptions, inputevents_mv, chartevents, procedureevents_mv, note)

 - Columns
 % of sources columns which doesn't fits to CDM